JaredP94/Unreal-Development-Guides-and-Tips/README.md

 ![Real Time Ray Tracing](static/images/ue4_logo.png)

-High-level concept explanations, detailed tutorials, performance considerations, shortcuts and other useful content that aims to improve your Unreal Engine 4 development journey.
+Range of content including high-level concept explanations, detailed tutorials, performance considerations, shortcuts and other useful content that aims to improve your Unreal Engine 4 development journey.

 Built with the community in mind.
 The end goal is to become a centralised knowledge base which will compliment official documentation as well as help a range of developers, whether just starting out or seasoned veterans experimenting with new features.